[EMSTU] Scientific writing

 Objectives

-This course provides practical training in writing scientific papers (in English), and submitting them to international peer-reviewed journals.
-The objective is to provide practical tools for creating a coherent, well-structured, illustrated and documented text.
+This course provides practical training in writing scientific papers (in English) and submitting them to international peer-reviewed journals.
+The aim is to provide practical tools for producing a coherent, well-structured, illustrated and documented text.
 The course will be accompanied by practical exercises and computer sessions.
-The course will be given in English.
+The course is taught in English.

 Prerequisites